FOREVERHWW/rgGraph-Distribution-Learning/README.md

 The original LDL implementation mentioned in https://doi.org/10.48550/arXiv.1408.6027 is found in the LDL folder.
 To run, just change the load *dataset* on line 18 of iislldDemo.m to which ever dataset you want to to run (acm50, yelp50, yelp2_50, dblp50).
 Run this file and it will return the results for LDL.

+By default, all the gcn-based models(including our model) run under GPU setting.
+To use CPU mode, modify the device='cuda' to device='cpu' in the utils.py file and add additional args --gpu_id -1 when running the following commands.

 grid_search_dynamic.py provides a demo template for hyperparameter search of GLDL dynamic setting. single_run.py provides a demo for a single training case for GLDL.
 1. To reproduce the results in the paper, we have trained the model and saved the trained model.
 The trained model state is in the ./src/trained_model/ directory in a zip format.
 Please unzip the file and put them under the trained_model directory first.